harel-coffee/BAYES-CLASSIFICATION-USING-CONDITIONAL-PROBABILITY-APPROXIMATIONS-auto/README.md

 final_features = "string_list_of_features' eg. ['0','1','5']

-5/ Finally youcan set the parameter kappa for the model in line 471 kappa = INT eg. 42
+5/ Finally you can set the parameter kappa for the model in line 471 kappa = int eg. 42

 The files proposed_bayesian_classifier_cpu.py and proposed_bayesian_classifier_gpu.py are stand-alone cpu and gpu implenetations of the proposed classifier respectively.